 Failed to connect to VMware Lookup Service, SSL certificate verification failed

-I ran in to this error today that the ssl certificate verification failed.
+I ran in to this error today that which says “Failed to connect to VMware Lookup Service”.
 Or to be more precise:

 Failed to connect to VMware Lookup Service.